 Changing the duration via any of the methods above will then also affect all notifications displayed in Windows, not just the new email alerts.

 To dismiss any alerts before they automatically disappear, click on the X icon in the top right corner of the notification which will show when hovering on it.
 To dismiss the alert with a touch screen, simply swipe the alert back to the edge of the screen.

-Rather than relying on the new mail notification, you can also create a rule which triggers opening the New Item Alert Window which is also discussed in: Creating a permanent New Mail Desktop Alert
+Rather than relying on the new mail notification, you can also create a rule which triggers opening the New Item Alert Window which is also discussed in: Creating a permanent New Mail Desktop Alert.